-Downtown Bozeman is where the heart and soul of the city resides.
-You can experience it during parades throughout the year, Music on Main, local Artwalks, movies, author readings, live theatre, and so much more.
+Downtown Bozeman is where the heart and soul of the city resides, providing guests with a plethora of nearby entertainment.
+You can experience it during parades throughout the year, Music on Main, local Art Walks, movies, author readings, live theatre, and so much more.
 When you dive into our local entertainment, you take away a bit more of this town than meets the eye.
 Plus, we guarantee you’ll have a great time — whether you stay with us or not.

 A historic theater brought to life in the 1920’s, was renovated and revitalized nearly 100 years later by the same ownership group as The LARK.
-Located on Main Street in the heart of downtown Bozeman, the Rialto hosts live music and shows, and provides an intimate space for private gatherings and celebrations.
+Located on Main Street in the heart of downtown Bozeman, the Rialto hosts live music and shows.

 The ELM is Bozeman’s newest live entertainment venue, owned and operated by Logjam Presents.
 Logjam brings in a diverse selection of talent that never disappoints.